10-12-white/10-12-white.github.io/maths/maths/readme.md

 - Almost all of the above!
 - Need to improve work flow on the presentation
-- Write to my supervisor more often, so that I am doing better work
-- Include them in more updates
 - Update them on code changes more frequently